Common Orthodontic Problems, Poking Wire, Wax Placement, Wire Cutting

 What can you do in the meantime?

-- Meds – milder pain reliever can help you manage the uneasiness you feel.
-Take an ibuprofen as something to help you kick off the pain, but keep its use moderate.
+- Meds – milder over the counter pain reliever can help you manage the uneasiness you feel.
+Take an Tylenol as something to help you kick off the pain, but keep its use moderate per manufacturer instruction.

 What if my appliance becomes loose?

-If you are at home, place a bit of beeswax on the loose end of the device and place it back in the mouth.
-The wax makes the wires smoother, so it will keep you from bleeds until you get proper orthodontic care.
+If you have orthodontic metal bands and the appliance becomes lose, remove it and bring it to your next orthodontic appointment.
+If the appliance is still attached, place a bit of orthodontic wax on the loose end of the device or polish it gently with clean nail file until is more comfortable.
+The wax makes the wires smoother, so it will keep you more comfortable until you get proper orthodontic care.

 What if I have loose brackets?

 Make sure to notice whether the bracket is still attached to the wire.
-If this is the case, let it be and wax it for the time being.
+If this is the case, let it be and wax it for the time being or remove it completely.
 If it is detached, warp and save the bracket for your orthodontic care appointment.

 What if my wire becomes loose?

 This is where tweezers become your best friend.
 Use tweezers to reattach the wire in its respective place.
 If you cannot reach the wire with tweezers, try using wax to alleviate the pain.
-If that doesn’t work as well, take a small fingernail clipper and secure the wire at the last tooth.
-Wax it well using a pencil eraser and wait for your appointment.
+If that doesn’t work as well, take a small fingernail/cuticle clipper and cut the wire at the lose end to get comfortable.
+Press it in if needed by using a pencil eraser and wait for your appointment.

 What if my teeth feel loose or moving?